devendrav87/MCP-Network-Engineer/README.md

 ### show-interfaces-with-errors

-This function replaced my 2-hour Monday morning routine.
+This function replaced your 2-hour Monday morning routine.
 Let me show you how a simple function can check all your switches for interface errors in seconds:

 ```python
 def show_interfaces_with_errors(error_threshold=100):